Writing for Wellbeing - Self-development through Expressive Writing in the New Forest

 Committing to dedicated time to write in a group makes it easier to leave outside stresses and concerns behind, and focus on personal expression and exploration of self.

-With an Honours degree in English including Creative Writing, I am a qualified and experienced psychodynamic counsellor, working within my private practice.
+With an Honours degree in English including Creative Writing, I am a qualified and experienced BACP Accredited counsellor, running my own private practice.

-To book yourself a place at one of the writing workshops or to find out anything else you would like to know about the Write Your Mind workshops - please get in touch.
+To book a place at one of the writing workshops or to find out how I can bring a Write Your Mind workshop to you - please get in touch.

 Writing workshops and the beautiful surrounding New Forest